-c.
-5-6 years old.

-- i.
+- ii.
+The child's parents/guardians have a critical role in appeasing, deconstructing fear and training the child.
+The best approach to achieve this is by playing with a mask with children.
+Also, the design of the child's mask is very important for its acceptance.
+Particularly in this age group, it is essential to use masks made with elastics only. - c.
+5-6 years old. - i.
 The approach suggested above for 3-4 year olds is identical but crying and other manifestations of fear are much less frequent.
-For the rational explanation of the use of masks, one can begin by providing instructions for adequate compliance, non-manipulation, etc.

-- d.
-Above 6 years old.

-- i.
-The portability of the mask is very similar to that of the adult.
+For the rational explanation of the use of masks, one can begin by providing instructions for adequate compliance, non-manipulation, etc. - d.
+Above 6 years old. - i.
+The portability of the mask is very similar to that of the adult. - ii.

-- ii.
 Communication about the use of mask, its placement, disposal, etc., must be adapted to the pedagogical needs of each age group, namely as to the form of the instructions (more or less dependent on graphics) and depth.
-The differentiation of contents is suggested by the following age groups:

-- 1. 6-10 years old.

-- 2. 11-14 years old.

-- 3. Above 14 years old.

-9. The use and correction of the use of masks in children are directly linked to the education of their parents [6].
+The differentiation of contents is suggested by the following age groups: - 1.
+6-10 years old. - 2.
+11-14 years old. - 3.
+Above 14 years old. - 9.
+The use and correction of the use of masks by children are directly linked to the education of their parents [12]. - a.

-- a.
 This means that the degree of protection for each child is largely dependent on social inequalities, with differences of almost three times the compliance of mask use. - b.
 All children should have support from teachers, especially those in less educational-qualified families. - c.
 Ideally, parents should also be trained by the School, establishing a School-Parental educational partnership. - 10.
-As in adults, the mask should not be considered as a panacea nor a unique solution for COVID-19 protection.
+As in adults, the mask should not be considered to be a panacea nor a unique solution for COVID-19 protection.
 As referred to in the Statement on the use of masks in adults [1], this measure should always be included within the context of other Non-Pharmaceutical Measures (NPMs) and be taught as part of this broader hygienic system.